 The application of TUPE to the sale of a business

-There is an obligation to inform staff of the transfer in every instance where TUPE is triggered, and also to consult with their elected representatives (or recognised union reps) if there are any changes envisaged to their terms and conditions as a result of the transfer.
+Whenever TUPE triggers, inform staff of the transfer and consult with their elected representatives (or recognised union reps) if you envisage any changes to their terms and conditions as a result of the transfer

 Why you should be thinking about TUPE